ShareWiFi/Android/README.md

 ## How it works (vision)

 1. Create user groups inside ShareWiFi, e.g. _family_ and _friends_.
-Users that do not already are registered at ShareWiFi, will be invited by mail.
+Users that are not already registered at ShareWiFi, will be invited by mail.
 Creating user groups is an optional step but a requirement for the group share.

 2. Connect with a new Wi-Fi network.
 ShareWiFi then will ask you whether you want to share this Wi-Fi.
 Alternatively you can also share registered networks.